minvws/nl-covid19-notification-app-website/_questions/en/27-de-campagne-over-coronamelder.md

 layout: content
 index: 1
 set: 4
-title: Hoe ziet de campagne over CoronaMelder eruit?
+title: Is there a publicity campaign for the CoronaMelder app?
 published: false
 summary:
 lang: en